 Who We Are

 VulcanX is not your typical startup.
-We spun out from MéridaLabs at the University of British Columbia with a fully de-risked pilot plant.
+We spun out from MéridaLabs at the University of British Columbia with a de-risked demonstration plant.
 It all started in 2017 when we met with international partners to discuss methane pyrolysis.
 Since then, we have developed new systems that can produce hydrogen and solid carbon more efficiently and at a low cost.

 Hydrogen End-Uses